nicholaswmin/fsm/README.md

 turnstile.bar()
 ```

-Transitions can only be triggered if the current `state` lists them,
-otherwise a `TransitionError` is thrown:
+If current `state` does not list the transition, a `TransitionError` is thrown:

 ```js
 const turnstile = fsm({